 In this study I argue that the disconnect between the text and the hard evidence does not arise from historical inaccuracies or inconsistencies in the Scripture but from the scholarship that has insisted on dating the Exodus to the wrong century.
 To appreciate the magnitude of the problem this has created, a survey of some background issues is helpful.

-The Impasse in the Search for Israel’s Origins
+Early Reconstructions of Israel’s History

 Before the 1970s biblical scholars typically relied on the testimony of the Old Testament to reconstruct Israel’s history.
 The relentless question was, when did this or that event happen?
 The only source of absolute dates for Israel’s early origins exists in Egyptian dynastic history, with the nexus being the Bible’s mention of pharaohs of the oppression and the Exodus.
 The identification of likely candidates has provided the only basis for placing the Bible’s story in the larger world of the Late Bronze and early Iron Ages in the ancient Near East.

 The earliest theory (1849) identified the pharaohs of the oppression and the Exodus as Ramesses II (1279–1213 BC) and Merenptah (1213–1203 BC), respectively.
 The next oldest theory (1896) proposed Thutmose III (1479–1425 BC) as the oppressor and Amenhotep II (1427–1401 BC) as the pharaoh of the Exodus.
-With variations (including a short-lived theory of a double Exodus), the dynastic dates from these two theories have survived as the core of the 13th and the 15th century BC chronologies of Israel’s origins.
+With variations (including a short-lived theory of a double Exodus), the dynastic dates from these two theories have survived as the core of the 13th- and the 15th-century BC chronologies of Israel’s origins.

 From the proposed dates for the Exodus in these two theories (mid-13th century BC and 1446 BC), the Bible’s internal relative chronology has been used to project dates for Abraham and other personalities and events through the period of the Judges to the first king of Israel.
-But, as noted above, both chronologies (and other lesser-known reconstructions) have proven irreconcilable with the archaeological evidence.
-The recognition of this fact has had far reaching effects in the biblical and archaeological communities of scholars.
+But, as noted above, both chronologies (and other lesser-known reconstructions) are irreconcilable with the archaeological evidence.
+The recognition of this fact has had far-reaching effects in the biblical and archaeological communities of scholars.

+A “Tyranny of Archaeological Evidence”

 Friedhelm Hartenstein believes a main reason for the “hermeneutic of suspicion” among scholars has been the rise of Syro-Palestinian archaeology that has produced a history that does not correspond with the Bible’s supposed “ancient Israel,” its history and its religion.
 Kenneth Matthews agrees; he speaks for many conservatives in describing the “tyranny of archaeological evidence” over textual (biblical evidence).

-Conservative biblical scholars hanging on to a fragmented 15th or 13th century BC reconstruction (for lack of any other historical framework) are forced to ignore or marginalize the findings of archaeology where those findings contradict a presumed dating of biblical events of Israel’s origins.
-The treatment of the evidence at the town of Ai (assuming et-Tell) by I. Provan, V. P. Long, and T. Longman, III, illustrates how the archaeological evidence is sometimes handled (when it is even addressed) by conservative scholars.
+Conservative biblical scholars hanging on to a fragmented 15th- or 13th-century BC reconstruction (for lack of any other historical framework) are forced to ignore or marginalize the findings of archaeology where they contradict a presumed dating of biblical events of Israel’s origins.
+The treatment of the evidence at the town of Ai (assuming et-Tell) by I. Provan, V. P. Long, and T. Longman III illustrates how the archaeological evidence is sometimes handled (when it is even addressed) by conservative scholars.

 The excavator of the biblical site of Ai (assuming “et Tell”) determined that the site was abandoned between ca. 2400 and 1200 BC.
 It was reoccupied as a small village ca. 1200 BC and suffered destruction in the latter 12th century BC.
-According to the 15th century reconstruction Joshua’s destruction of Ai should date to ca. 1406 BC; the 13th century chronology would date this event to ca. 1220/30 BC.
+According to the 15th-century reconstruction Joshua’s destruction of Ai should date to ca. 1406 BC; the 13th-century chronology would date this event to ca. 1220/30 BC.
 How, then, could the Israelites have destroyed this town that was not inhabited until ca. 1200 BC?